-13.1 Pre-Blast Survey
+13.1 Pre-blast Survey

-Discuss plans for a survey of structures along the highway route where blasting is planned, to include wells, building foundations, etc. which may experience damage or impact due to seismic vibrations or air concussion.
+Discuss plans to follow-up on the pre-blast survey, including a survey of structures along the highway route where blasting wells, building foundations, etc. may have experienced damage or impact due to seismic vibrations or air concussion.